rongkangw/tp/docs/UserGuide.md

 # EASync User Guide

-EASync is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, EASync can get your contact management tasks done faster than traditional GUI apps.
+EASync is a **desktop app that helps student club managers manage member contacts quickly and easily.** Just type to add members, schedule events, or update roles — no need to click through menus.
+It’s fast, simple, and visual — so you can skip the cluttered spreadsheets and get things done.

 <!-- * Table of Contents -->
 <page-nav-print />